casper-network/docs-archive/dapp/getting-started.md

 Casperlabs contracts are built and compiled to Wasm to deploy to our DevNet.

-Here you will build the contract ensuring the correct version of Rust is installed along with the Wasm target:
+Build the contract ensuring the correct version of Rust is installed along with the Wasm target:

 1. navigate to the `contract` directory of your project